tnware/django-auth-adfs/docs/token_lifecycle.rst

 Note that disabling OBO tokens doesn't affect the regular access token functionality.
 Your application will still be able to use the access token obtained during authentication for its own resources and APIs that directly trust your application.

+See `here <#understanding-access-tokens-vs-obo-tokens>`_ for more details.

 Accessing Tokens in Your Views
 ------------------------------

 When building views that need to make requests using the Azure AD/ADFS tokens, you'll need to access the tokens stored in the session.

-Token Lifecycle Middleware provides utility functions in the ``django_auth_adfs.utils`` module to help you access tokens safely.
+Since tokens are encrypted in the session, Token Lifecycle Middleware provides utility functions in the ``django_auth_adfs.utils`` module to help you access tokens safely:

 .. code-block:: python